bess11234/DevTools/README.md

 - GET   : retrive an existing resource (read only)
 - POST  : create a new resource/send information
 - PUT   : update an existing resource
-- PATCH : partically update an existing resoure
+- PATCH : partically update an existing resource
 - DELETE: delete a resource

 HTTP status code